shaddyx/LaneJS/README.md

 When you change property of some element, this element gets a flag, that it's been changed.
 Then this element is put into the hash map, which is later recalculated in order to redraw the elements.
-For example, if you change the size of a button, it's parent element (let it be some random div) checks if it's size is suitable for containing the button, it not, it becomes bigger in order to let the button fit in.
+For example, if you change the size of a button, it's parent element (let it be some random div) checks if it's size is suitable for containing the button, if not, it becomes bigger in order to let the button fit in.
 If that div is in another div, that upper div will also recalculate its sizes.
 Thus, Lane allows automatic resizing of all the elements on the web page.